gcgoodwin/CPU/README.md

 This phase will help me test the practical challenges of working with discrete NPN transistors, including signal reliability, fan-out, voltage levels, component layout, and troubleshooting a larger circuit.

+**Current status:** The physical 8-bit adder has not been constructed yet.
+I have completed the circuit design, simulation, Fritzing breadboard planning, and PCB/layout work needed before construction.
+This funding request is for the components I need to build and test the physical circuit.
 ### Future Phases: Complete 8-Bit CPU

 After the adder/subtractor is working reliably, I plan to expand the project into a complete 8-bit CPU by developing and connecting the remaining subsystems: